Do you know that you can make over $10,000 per month from freelance writing?

 Your guest post pitch shouldn’t be very long.
 Here’s Elna’s guest post pitch that landed her a paying gig:

 These are the elements that make her pitch so great and effective:

 Unlike the hundreds of boring guest post pitches, this email is short, simple, and personal.

 Step 4.
 Rinse & Repeat

-You have to repeat the process of guest posting for the blogs who have accepted your request.
-After 3-5 articles, you can pitch the author offering your freelance writing services.
+You have to repeat the process of guest posting for the blogs that have accepted your request.
+After 3-5 articles, you can pitch the author by offering your freelance writing services.